jacksonsc007/detrex/projects/dn_deformable_detr/modeling/README.md

 1. we increase the number of sampling points.
 2. fix tanh bug and use sigmoid
 3. change softmax range from object level to head level.

+# v1.3.2
+1. we modify the initialization of bias of the sampling_offset of multi_scale_deformable_attention.